inesdiazg/paginapersonal/research.md

 </ul>

 ## Work in progress
-* Local identification and consistent estimation.
+* Cuantification of deviation in aircfrat trajectories.